david-abell/personal-portfolio/src/content/projects/jz-carpentry.md

 ## Project goal

-- To replace a poorly designed wordpress site.
-- Clean, mobile friendly design to drive business engagement.
+To replace a poorly designed wordpress site with a clean, mobile friendly design.
+A contact form to drive business engagement and minimize spam.

 ## Tools used